metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

     Notes:

-    - Invalid UTF-8 in a CBOR text string is considered invalid input and will thus prompt a thrown exception.
+    - Invalid UTF-8 in a CBOR text string is usually considered invalid input and will thus prompt a thrown exception.
+(See [CBOR::Free::Decoder](https://metacpan.org/pod/CBOR::Free::Decoder) and [CBOR::Free::SequenceDecoder](https://metacpan.org/pod/CBOR::Free::SequenceDecoder) if you want to tolerate invalid UTF-8.)
     - You can reliably use `utf8::is_utf8()` to determine if a given Perl string came from CBOR text or binary, but **ONLY** if you test the scalar as it appears in the newly-decoded data structure itself.
 Generally Perl code